Planting and Care

 7. Care of Trees during the Season

 Water regularly throughout the season.
-Your tree needs to establish well.
+Your tree needs to be established well.
 Give your tree a good watering twice a week.

 Pinch off any shoots growing under the graft union.
 This is part of the rootstock and will take energy away from the grafted tree.